conan-io/conan-center-index/docs/developing_recipes_locally.md

 This can be difficult for some platforms given virtualization support.

-For Windows and MacOS users, you can test the Linux build environments by with the the Docker build images.
+For Windows and MacOS users, you can test the Linux build environments with the Docker build images.

-Assuming you've already tested it locally, and it's successfully export to your cache, you can:
+Assuming you've already tested it locally and it's been successfully exported to your cache, you can:

 1. Creating a new profile.
    * You can also download them from CCI build summary